richmahn/en_tn/rev/front/intro.md

 * "God will take away his share in the tree of life and in the holy city" (22:19).
 The ULB, UDB, and most modern versions have this reading.
 Some older manuscripts read, "God will take away his share in the book of life and in the holy city."

 (See: [[rc://en/ta/man/translate/translate-textvariants]])

-##### Periods of time #####
-There are many different periods of time referenced in Revelation.
-For example, there are many references to forty-two months,  seven years, and three and a half days.
-Scholars are divided over whether or not these time periods are symbolic.
-The translator should treat these time periods as referencing actual periods of time.
-It is then up to the interpreter to determine their significance or what they may represent.
-It is also probable that these time periods give the Book of Revelation some overall structure, but the exact chronology of these events is very difficult to determine.